26 Types of Moths in Washington State

 The underside of the wings is grayish-white with dark brown veins and a series of wavy lines.

-Adult types of Moths in Washington State emerge from their pupa in the late spring and early summer, and they can be seen flying during the day, looking for nectar sources, or basking in the sun.
+Adult Moths in Washington State emerge from their pupa in late spring and early summer.
+They can be seen flying during the day, looking for nectar sources, or basking in the sun.

 Females lay their eggs on low shrubs and small trees, and the larvae feed on foliage.